-Padel Rules FAQ — Most Common Questions Answered
+Padel Rules FAQ — Your Questions Answered

 4 min read

 Padel is one of the fastest-growing racket sports in the world, but its rules can be confusing at first — especially the wall play, the serve, and the scoring options.
 Below are answers to the questions players ask most often.
+For the complete official rulebook, see Padel Rules 2026.

 Scoring